-Blom Saudi Arabia Fund (the "Fund") is an open ended fund created by agreement between Blominvest Saudi Arabiaa Saudi Joint Stock Company (the "Fund Manager") and investors ("unitholders") in the Fund.
+BLOM MSCI Saudi Arabia Select Min Vol Fund (the "Fund") is an open ended fund created by agreement between Blominvest Saudi Arabia, a Saudi joint stock Company (the "Fund Manager") and investors ("unitholders") in the Fund.

-The objective of the Fund is to generate long term capital growth for investors through investing in equity securities listed in Tadawul, either directly or through other funds or collective investment schemes established under the laws and regulations of Saudi Arabia.
-The Fund was established on 21 Jumad Awal 1432H (corresponding to 25 April 2011) as per approval from the Capital Market Authority (the "CMA") and commenced its operations on 6 July 2011.
-The address of the Fund Manager is as follows:
+The objective of the Fund is to track the performance of "MSCI Saudi Arabia Domestic IMI Islamic Custom Minimum Volatility Index" which is composed of Saudi sharia compliant equities.
+The Fund was established on 22 Jumad Thani 1438H (corresponding to 21 March 2017) as per approval from the Capital Market Authority (the "CMA") and commenced its operations from 21 March 2017.
+The address of the registered office of the Fund Manager is as follows:

-King Fahd Street, Al-Oula Building 3rd Floor P.O.
+Al-Oula Building 3rd Floor , King Fahd Road, P.O.
 Box 8151, Riyadh 11482 Kingdom of Saudi Arabia

-The Fund has appointed HSBC Saudi Arabia Limited to act as its custodian and administrator.
-The fees for the custodian and administrator services are paid directly by the Fund.
+The Fund has appointed HSBC Saudi Arabia to act as its custodian and administrator.
+The fees for the custodian and administrator services are paid directly by the Fund Manager.